 Fueling a Car with the power of the sun is something that could significantly reduce our dependence on fossil fuels.
 We already have hybrid cars available that are able to run on electricity.
 A vehicle that runs on solar power ca be seen here.

 Lightyear One and its team of innovators were recently awarded a Climate Change Innovator Award.
-The first group of cars are due out in 2019.

 In what ways are you using the power of the sun to become less reliant on an unstable power grid?
 Which of the methods above are something you can commit to integrating for your home over the next six months?
 Share your comments below and let us know if you’ve heard of a way to harness the sun’s rays.